 Knowing I wanted to create the best life possible for myself, it wasn’t long before I quit my 8-6 job and was traveling again, this time with Hacker Paradise to Mexico, working on my blog and starting a business that will allow me to combine my passion for architecture and the desire to be location independent.

 Travel opens your eyes and your heart.
 It enriches your world with new sights, smells, sounds, memories, and life-long friendships.
 Travel makes you step outside your comfort zone in the best way possible.
 It challenges you and teaches you so much, especially about yourself.

 The best part of it all?
 Being a part of a group of like-minded individuals.
 Part of a true community.
 Sharing stories, worries, and experiences with others makes you feel like you are a part of something bigger.
 You get to meet open-minded, friendly, fun, amazing people from all over the world, forge meaningful connections and travel-friends for life.
 In these groups – nothing matters – not how old you are, who you once were, what you do or where you came from.
 Everybody is there for the same reason.

 Being a part of a group helps you to be productive, accountable and to develop personally and professionally.
 Being understood, supported and encouraged while traveling is the next best thing to a feeling of home.

 Don’t get me wrong – it’s not all beaches and butterflies.
-Traveling can be hard at times, it can be lonely and frustrating and overall an emotional roller-coaster.
+Travel can be hard at times, it can be lonely and frustrating and overall an emotional roller-coaster.
 And although it may not seems like it from all the sunset and waterfall pictures, it’s not a holiday.
-Well, not exclusively.
 There is real work involved.